Utah LLC Annual Report (2025 Guide)

 If it’s time to file your Utah Annual Report now, this page will walk you through the filing instructions.

 Important: If you don’t file your Utah Annual Report within 60 days of the due date, the state will shut down your LLC.
-This page will show you how to file your Annual Report, or what to do if it’s late.
+This page will show you how to file your Annual Report, and what to do if it’s late.

 What is an Annual Report for an LLC?